Merci-chao/userChrome.js/README.md

 ## Cautions
 **🚨 Please read the following notes carefully before using this script:**
-- ❗ **Since this script contains many sensitive layout calculations designed for native Firefox, any tab or Tabs Bar-related legacy extensions (e.g. [Tab Mix Plus](https://onemen.github.io/tabmixplus-docs)), user scripts (`userChrome.js`) or CSS styles (`userChrome.css`) can cause weird glitches and bugs.
-Please check your legacy extensions, scripts and styles (if any) before and after applying this script.**
+- ❗ **Since this script contains many sensitive layout calculations designed for native Firefox, any tab-related legacy extensions (e.g. [Tab Mix Plus](https://onemen.github.io/tabmixplus-docs)), user scripts (`userChrome.js`) or CSS styles (`userChrome.css`) can cause weird glitches and bugs.
+Please follow the steps in the Installation below carefully.**
 - This is an unofficial (and complicated) script maintained solely by me.
 This script may contain unforeseen bugs and is not guaranteed to keep compatible with the latest versions of Firefox.
 If an unexpected issue occurs, restarting Firefox may be necessary.
 In extreme cases — especially when using an outdated version of the script with a newly updated Firefox — the browser may become unusable, potentially resulting in the permanent loss of your previous browsing session.
 You may need to disable the script in such situations.
 Please use this script only if you are capable of and prepared to handle these risks.
 - This script is developed for Windows and probably does not work on Ubuntu (Linux) and macOS.
 - This script needs to override some functions of Firefox and requires [`security.allow_unsafe_dangerous_privileged_evil_eval`](https://bugzilla.mozilla.org/show_bug.cgi?id=1958232) to be enabled on Firefox 139+ for this purpose.
 The said setting is enabled automatically once you are applying this script, and it requires a manual disabling through `about:config` after disabling or removing the script.
 Please note that and use this script with understanding.